ThePay/api-client/README.md

 Return url is set in administration and customer gets redirected there with two query parameters added - payment_uid and project_id (needed if you have one endpoint for multiple projects).

-The state of payment should optimally be checked at the time of customer return, since the customer usually returns upon successful payment completion.
+The state of payment must be checked at the time of customer return, since the payment may not always be in the paid state at this time.
-That means the payment is possibly already in the paid state.
-Unless forbidden, the customer might have also changed the payment method, so in case this information is relevant, this should be also checked.
+For example the customer simply returns to the e-shop without paying.

 #### General example of handling the customer return
 ```php